cslider1/crypto_case_study/README.md

 ![alt text](th-4.png)

 ## Wave Financial partners with Wilderness Trail Distillery to launch a digital asset fund backed by bourbon.
-Sep 2020
+September 2020

 [Wave Financial LLC](https://www.wavegp.com/) (Wave) established the Wave Kentucky Whiskey 2020 Digital Asset Fund, LLC (Fund) to create a unique investment vehicle for their clients.
 Wave was established in Delaware in 2018, although it is currently registered and operating out of Los Angeles, California.
-The company employees five investment advisors and four support staff.
+The company employs five investment advisors and four support staff.

 ### Primary Stakeholders